WeiZhenLim/MachineLearning_DeepLearning_Projects/README.md

-# Machine-Learning
+# Machine Learning and Deep Learning Projects
-Machine Learning Projects by Lim Wei Zhen
+This repository contains the Machine Learning (ML) and Deep Learning (DL) assignments/projects done by Lim Wei Zhen.